How Chinese Medicine Successfully Addresses Traumatic and Sports Injuries

 Furthermore, a study published in The American Journal of Sports Medicine in June, 2013, showed research saying icing an injury relieved swelling but it did not speed up recovery from muscle damage.
 As it turns out, treatments that reduce inflammation delay healing, and this is true for anti-inflammatory pain relievers like ibuprofen as well.
 Now even Dr. Mirkin is questioning the treatment strategy that he helped to develop.

 Astringent herbs are applied to stop bleeding if present immediately following trauma.
-Apply our Trauma 3 salve to help stop bleeding.

 - After Bleeding has Stopped and Swelling is Lessened